root-project/web/manual/trees/index.md

 ## Reading TTrees, TChains and TNtuples

-The [TTreeReader](https://root.cern/doc/master/classTTreeReader.html) class provides a simple, robust and fast interface to read values from ROOT columnar data sets such as [TTree](https://root.cern/doc/master/classTTree.html), [TChain](https://root.cern/doc/master/classTChain.html) or [TNtuple](https://root.cern/doc/master/classTNtuple.html).
+The {% include ref class="TTreeReader" % } class provides a simple, robust and fast interface to read values from ROOT columnar data sets such as {% include ref class="TTree" % }, {% include ref class="TChain" % } or {% include ref class="TNtuple" % }.

 _**Example**_